bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 By now you should know the basics of CSS animation.

-It\'s time to explore some more advanced properties and rules.
+It&apos;s time to explore some more advanced properties and rules.

-In this video, you will learn how to use the animation property in combination with the \@keyframes rule to create advanced animations.
+In this video, you will learn how to use the animation property in combination with the &commat;keyframes rule to create advanced animations.

 When developers want to create complex animations, they use the animation property.

-But to control the execution of the steps of the animation, they use the
+But to control the execution of the steps of the animation, they use the &commat;keyframe rule.
-\@keyframe rule.

 ![](images2/media/image219.png){width="4.0in"
-height="1.2076192038495188in"}Next, let\'s explore the syntax of the
-\@keyframe rule, and the animation property.
+height="1.2076192038495188in"}Next, let&apos;s explore the syntax of the &commat;keyframe rule, and the animation property.

-The \@keyframe rule specifies the name of the animation, and the individual keyframes for the animation.
+The &commat;keyframe rule specifies the name of the animation, and the individual keyframes for the animation.

 You define each keyframe with a keyframe selector and CSS styles for that keyframe.

 ![](images2/media/image220.png){width="4.0in"
-height="1.856084864391951in"}The \@keyframe rule can also use the optional keywords, from and to, to show transitions.
+height="1.856084864391951in"}The &commat;keyframe rule can also use the optional keywords, from and to, to show transitions.

 The animation name links the animation to a specific keyframe rule.